 - LoL cinematic universe begins

-League of Legends is finally coming to the small screen.
+League of Legends has finally landed on the small screen.

 Back in October 2019, it was announced Riot Games were working on a League of Legends anime.
 Six months later, “Arcane” was officially unveiled amid the game’s 10th Anniversary celebrations, where it was also confirmed that Jinx and Vi would star as main characters.